Aarong93/Kickstarter-Clone/docs/phases/phase5.md

-# Phase 5: Reminders and Garbage Collection
+# Phase 5: Landing Page and Search Components (2 days)

 ## Rails
 ### Models
-* Reminder
+* Contribution (foreign keys: {user_id, project_id}, amount)

-### Controllers
+### Controller
-* Api::RemindersController (create, destroy, index, show, update)
+  ContributionsController (create, show, index)

 ### Views
-* reminders/index.json.jbuilder
+  Jbuilder views for contribution model (create, show, index (edit, destroy are mbys))
 ## Flux
 ### Views (React Components)
-* RemindersIndex
+* ContributionsIndex (for each restaurant project, creator should be able to see email of those who have donated and the amount they have given)
-  - ReminderIndexItem
+  - ContributionsIndexItem
-* ReminderShow
-* ReminderForm
+* CreateContributionForm
+* ContributionsIndex of own investments (should show a restaurant like index here also)
+  - IndexItem

 ### Stores
-* Reminder
+* ContributionsStore

 ### Actions
-* ApiActions.receiveAllReminders -> triggered by ApiUtil
-* ApiActions.receiveSingleReminder
-* ApiActions.deleteReminder
-* ReminderActions.fetchAllReminders -> triggers ApiUtil
-* ReminderActions.fetchSingleReminder
-* ReminderActions.createReminder
-* ReminderActions.updateReminder
-* ReminderActions.destroyReminder
+* RestaurantActions.receiveContributions

 ### ApiUtil
-* ApiUtil.fetchAllReminders
-* ApiUtil.fetchSingleReminder
-* ApiUtil.createReminder
+* ApiUtil.CreateContribution
-* ApiUtil.updateReminder
+* ApiUtil.FetchContributions(project)
-* ApiUtil.destroyReminder
+* ApiUtil.FetchContributions(user)

 ## Gems/Libraries